vinoth-nan/SPADES/README.md

-# SPADES: Official Pytorch implementation (work in progress)
+# Pytorch implementation of global magnitude pruning (work in progress)

 This repository is an implementation of algorithms for training sparse networks and unstructured pruning.